 A webhook modal will pop up, where you need to provide the URL to which data should be submitted.
 Select POST, then enter the URL https://api.ona.io/[username]/[form-id]/submission.
 The form-id is the last number in the URL after loading a form on the Ona platform.
 For example, in the URL https://ona.io/dynamite/123567/764055, the form-id is 764055.

 Then, click the HTTP Header to add additional configurations as shown below.
 You need to add Authorization as this is not present by default.

 There is a string of characters after Token.
 This is your account’s API token for a personal account or the API token of an admin user of an organization account on Ona.

-NOTE: Any time the API token is updated for this account, you will have to update it in the webhook HTTP Header page.
+NOTE: Any time the API token is updated for this account, you will have to update it on the webhook HTTP Header page.
 If the API token is incorrect, the webhook post will fail.